Guess Who Died

-Guess Who Died is an American comedy television pilot created by Norman Lear and Peter Tolan and starring Hector Elizondo, Holland Taylor, Beth Lacke, Adrian Martinez, and Christopher Lloyd.
+Guess Who Died is an American comedy television pilot created by Norman Lear and Peter Tolan and starring Hector Elizondo, Holland Taylor, Beth Lacke, Stacey Yen, Adrian Martinez, and Christopher Lloyd.
 The pilot was directed by Adam Bernstein and written by Lear and Tolan, both of whom also executive produced alongside Brent Miller.
 Commissioned by NBC for the 2018–19 television season, the pilot was ultimately passed over and not picked up to series.
 Had the production been given a series order, it would have marked Lear's first original sitcom production in over twenty years.

 Premise

 Guess Who Died follows the residents of "Las Esperanzado Senior Community in Palm Springs.
 It centers on Murray, a retired music executive who is positive and upbeat with sparkling eyes and a keen, sharp and wonderful sense of humor.
 After the death of his beloved wife, he realizes he’s fallen in love with his sister-in-law, Patricia, a former American Airlines flight attendant, who can be a little too proper at times, but she’s sharp as a tack with a great sense of humor."